vickvasquez/modelorama/README.md

 This is troublesome, repetitive and boring.

+## What's all of this?

 Here we'll explore the idea behind "one schema to rule them all".

+JSON-Schema is a reusable definition that can be used to describe and validate simple objects.

+- The core piece is `json-schema-sequelizer`, which turns schemas into model definitions.
+- Used schemas are given to `json-schema-faker` for producing samples, and `is-my-json-valid` helps out to ensure everything is well formed.
+- The module `jsonschema-form-mw` included by `app.js` provides an experimental RESTful scaffolding based on `json-schema-sequelizer` models.

+> Scaffolding is still in development stage, any improvement here is appreciated!

 ## Overview